 Covid-19 resulted in a change in the operating model used to service our customers as staff operated remotely for prolonged periods of time.
-Management proactively managed this change with active support and oversight by the Board and its Committees.
-There was no material change in key business controls and no material issues arose.
+As the country emerged from the pandemic, Microfinance Ireland adjusted to a hybrid operating model.
+Management proactively manages this model with active support and oversight by the Board and its Committees.
+There was no material change in key business controls and no material issues arose as a result of this transition.